Help us improve your experience.

 Prepare Cluster Nodes

 The primary and worker nodes are collectively called cluster nodes.
-Each cluster node must at least one static, and unique IP address as illustrated in Cluster Nodes Functions.
-When configuring the hostnames, use only lower case letters, and do not include any special characters other than “-” and “.”.
-If the implementation has a separate IP network to provide communication between the Paragon automation components, as described in the overview section, these IP addresses do not need to be reachable outside the cluster.
-However, in this case there should be a second set of IP addresses assigned to the worker nodes, which should be reachable from outside the cluster, to allow communication between Paragon Automation and the managed devices or between Paragon Automation and the network administrator.
+Each cluster node must have at least one unique static IP address, as illustrated in Cluster Nodes Functions.
+When configuring the hostnames, use only lowercase letters, and do not include any special characters other than hyphen (-) or the period (.).
+If the implementation has a separate IP network to provide communication between the Paragon Automation components, as described in the overview section, the IP addresses in that separate network do not need to be reachable outside the cluster.
+However, then you must assign a second set of IP addresses to the worker nodes.
+These IP addresses enable devices outside the cluster to reach the worker nodes and also enable communication between:

 We recommend that all the nodes be in the same broadcast domain.
 For cluster nodes in different broadcast domains, see Load balancing configuration for additional load balancing configuration.